michaelpj/termsandtruthconditions/_posts/2012-12-29-covariance-and-contravariance-in-scala.markdown

 title: "Covariance and Contravariance in Scala"
 date: 2012-12-29 15:54
 comments: true
-categories: [programming, Scala, category theory]
+tags: [programming, Scala, category theory]
 ---

 I spent some time trying to figure out co- and contra-variance in Scala, and it turns out to be both interesting enough to be worth blogging about, and subtle enough that doing so will test my understanding!